Vector dark matter production from catalyzed annihilation: Conclusion

 We derive the annihilation cross sections of all the relevant processes, especially, $X^\ast+X\to Z'+Z'$ and $Z'+Z'+Z'\to X^\ast+X$.
 Then we develop an analytical approximate solution to the Boltzmann equations and compare them to numerical computations.
 We find that our approximate solution works well so we use them to discuss the constraints from cosmological and astrophysical observations.
 We provide three benchmark models in which the observed dark matter relic abundance can be achieved.
-The direct detection constraint is weak in our models since small Higgs portal couplings can be chosen.
+The direct detection constraint is weak in our models since small Higgs-portal couplings can be chosen.
 However, this model predicts relatively strong DM annihilation cross section, and thus indirect detection experiments can put stringent constraints on it.
 We find that the $\gamma$-ray spectrum from the Fermi-LAT experiment has excluded the mass region of $m_X<1.2$~TeV for the models with a long-living catalyst.
 On the other hand, In a model that the catalyst decay during the catalyzed annihilation era, the Fermi-LAT constraint gets looser since a smaller gauge coupling $g_D$ is required by the DM relic abundance.
 We also find that our model can be tested in the next generation of high energy $\gamma$-ray observations, such as the CTA experiment.

-All these discussions are based on an assumption that the DM are kept in kinetic equilibrium with the thermal bath.
-However, no concrete mechanism is known to be capable of achieving the kinetic equilibrium in such a late time (about $x=1000$).
-In the last section, we propose an axion-like particle (ALP) extension of the model which can partially solve the problem.
-We introduce a thermal ALP which couples to both the dark and the SM sectors.
-The dark sector can keep in kinetic equilibrium with the ALP until the DM freeze-out.
-The price we need to pay is that the freeze-out temperature of the catalyst is determined by the ALP coupling rather than the gauge coupling.
-The DM freezing-out via catalyzed annihilation is still maintained in this case, but the freeze-out temperature ($x_f\sim140$) is about an order of magnitude higher than that in the original model.
+All these discussions are based on an assumption that the DM are kept in kinetic equilibrium (KE) with the thermal bath.
+However, no concrete mechanism is known to be capable of achieving the KE in such a late time (about $T\sim m_X/10^3$).
+In the last section, we propose two paradigms which can partially solve the problem.
+In the first paradigm, DM particle maintains KE with the plasma via $X$-fermions scattering mediated by the Higgs boson.
+In the second paradigm, we introduce a thermal axion-like particle (ALP), which can collide with DM particles directly, and also plays the role of a mediator of $X$-fermions scattering.
+In both paradigms, there are parameter spaces allowing DM particles to keep in KE with the plasma until the DM freeze-out.
+The price we need to pay is that the freeze-out temperature of the catalyst is determined by an extra parameter in both cases.
+The DM freeze-out via catalyzed annihilation still works, but it implies a freeze-out temperature with $x_f\sim \mathcal{O}(100)$, which is about an order of magnitude higher than that from the original model.

 \acknowledgements This work is supported by the National Natural Science Foundation of China (NSFC) under Grant Nos.
 11875327 and 11905300, the Fundamental Research Funds for the Central Universities, the Natural Science Foundation of Guangdong Province, and the Sun Yat-Sen University Science Foundation.